DimitrieStoica/anotherstoic.github.io/elb.md

 > Health checks can be customized and send directly from the system to CloudWatch

 > it monitors the health of any instance associated to any ELB by performing a ping.
-If a response in not received after TTL expired the instance will be noted as unhealthy and traffic will not be routed to that instance
+If a response in not received after TTL expired the instance will be noted as unhealthy and traffic will not be routed to that instance.
+Elastic Load Balancing sets the idle timeout to 60 seconds for both connections

 - supports sticky sessions using cookies - traffic is routed to the same instances as the user continues to access an application
 - enables SSL offloading and supports SSL termination